jacobdavie7/hbot/README.md

 ## Arguments
 Firewall
 ```

- web     Firewall ruleset for web server use
+web     web server use
- backup  Firewall ruleset for backup server use
+backup  backup server use
- home    Firewall ruleset for home use
+home    standard home use
- lax     Firewall ruleset for more lax home use - Allow all Out
+lax     lax home use - Allow all Out
- limited Firewall ruleset for more limited home use - Internet Only
+limited limited home use - Internet Only (HTTP, HTTPS, DNS)
- local   Firewall ruleset for 1337 hax - No Internet
+secure  encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS will NOT work
+local   no internet, use when doing 1337 hax"
 reset   FLUSH ALL rules and ACCEPT by default !!DANGER!!

 ```
 ## Extra Notes